gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fog.md

 }
 ```

-And here you'll see if you drag the slider you can change between the texture and the fog color
+And here you'll see if you drag the slider you can change between the texture
+and the fog color

 {{{example url="../webgl-3d-fog-just-mix.html" }}}

-So now all we really need to do is instead of passing in the fog amount we compute it based on the something like the depth from the camera.
+So now all we really need to do is instead of passing in the fog amount we
+compute it based on the something like the depth from the camera.

-Recall from the article on [cameras](webgl-3d-camera.html) that after we apply the view matrix all positions are relative to the camera.
-The camera looks down the -z axis so if we just look at the z position after multiplying by the world and view matrices we'll have a value that repesents how far away something is from the z plane of the camera.
+Recall from the article on [cameras](webgl-3d-camera.html) that after we apply
+the view matrix all positions are relative to the camera.
+The camera looks down
+the -z axis so if we just look at the z position after multiplying by the world
+and view matrices we'll have a value that represents how far away something is
+from the z plane of the camera.

-Let's change the vertex shader to pass that data to the fragment shader so we can use it compute a fog amount.
+Let's change the vertex shader to pass that data to the fragment shader so we
+can use it compute a fog amount.
 To do that let's split `u_matrix` into 2 parts.
 A projection matrix and a worldView matrix.

 ```glsl
 attribute vec4 a_position;